Accreditation and Regulatory Oversight

 The College for Financial Planning® has been accredited by the Higher Learning Commission (HLC) since 1994.
 Recognized by the U.S. Department of Education, the HLC is an independent organization responsible for accrediting degree-granting and postsecondary educational institutions.
 To obtain accreditation status, an educational institution is rigorously evaluated with respect to five quality standards:

 As part of institutional accreditation evaluation by the HLC, an institution must provide documentation of monitoring, planning, and continuous improvement processes for each standard.
 The HLC identifies two accreditation “pathway” options.
 The College for Financial Planning® has selected the Standard Pathway Model, which sets a 10-year accreditation cycle that includes a comprehensive evaluation at the 4-year point and a full comprehensive evaluation for accreditation reaffirmation at the 10-year point.
-The College for Financial Planning®’s most recent full accreditation affirmation review took place in the 2019–2020 academic year.
-The next comprehensive evaluation will take place in 2023–2024.
+The College for Financial Planning was reaffirmed for another 10 year cycle of accreditation in 2019-2020, and the College completed its HLC Mid-Cycle Evaluation in 2024.
+The next HLC Comprehensive Evaluation is scheduled to take place in 2029-2030, when the College will seek reaffirmation of accreditation for another 10-year cycle.
 See HLC Accreditation Status for CFFP.

 National Council for State Authorization Reciprocity Agreements (NC-SARA)

+The College for Financial Planning®️ participates in the State Authorization Reciprocity Agreements.
 The Higher Learning Commission recognized the National Council for State Authorization Reciprocity Agreement (NC-SARA) to set and monitor its accreditation standards for distance education programs.
-NC-SARA, a nonprofit organization, maintains an agreement among member states, districts, and territories (including all states except California) to establish comparable national standards for offering postsecondary distance education courses and programs in other member states.
+NC-SARA, a nonprofit organization, maintains an agreement among member states, districts, and territories (including all states except California) to establish comparable national standards for offering post-secondary distance education courses and programs in other member states.
 Colorado has been accepted as a participant in SARA through the Western Interstate Commission for Higher Education (WICHE).
 Each member state’s department of education approves their in-state institutions for SARA participation.
 The College for Financial Planning® has full authorization from the Colorado Department of Higher Education to operate in the state of Colorado and is an approved SARA institution.
 Please see the NC-SARA website for additional information.

 Colorado Department of Higher Education (CDHE)

 The Colorado Department of Higher Education (CDHE) collects information from institutions offering degrees or degree credits to ensure that they meet the criteria and requirements specified in the Degree Authorization Act and determine the authority of an institution to operate in Colorado.
-The College for Financial Planning® must report enrollments and completion data annually for the following programs: Accredited Asset Management SpecialistSM (AAMS®), Accredited Behavioral Finance ProfessionalSM (ABFP®), Accredited Domestic Partnership AdvisorSM (ADPA®), Accredited Portfolio Management AdvisorSM (APMA®), Accredited Wealth Management AdvisorSM (AWMA®), Chartered Retirement Planning CounselorSM (CRPC®), Chartered Retirement Plans SpecialistSM (CRPS®), Chartered SRI CounselorSM (CSRIC®), Financial Paraplanner Qualified ProfessionalSM (FPQP®), Wealth Management SpecialistSM (WMSSM), Certified Financial Planner® (CFP®) Education Program, Master of Science in Personal Financial Planning, and Master of Science in Financial Analysis.
+The College for Financial Planning® must report enrollments and completion data annually for the following programs: Accredited Asset Management SpecialistSM (AAMS®); Accredited Behavioral Finance ProfessionalSM (ABFP®); Accredited Domestic Partnership AdvisorSM (ADPA®); Accredited Portfolio Management AdvisorSM (APMA®); Accredited Wealth Management AdvisorSM (AWMA®); Chartered Retirement Planning CounselorSM (CRPC®); Chartered Retirement Plans SpecialistSM (CRPS®); Chartered SRI CounselorSM (CSRIC®); Financial Paraplanner Qualified ProfessionalSM (FPQP®); Sports & Entertainment Accredited Wealth Management AdvisorSM (SE-AWMA®); Wealth Management SpecialistSM (WMSSM); CERTIFIED FINANCIAL PLANNER™ (CFP®) Education Program; Master of Science in Personal Financial Planning; and Master of Science in Financial Analysis.
 A primary requirement is that the institution is accredited by a regional, national, or specialized accrediting body that is recognized by the U.S. Department of Education and awards institutional accreditation.
 The Colorado Commission on Higher Education (CCHE) has authorized the College for Financial Planning® to operate in the state of Colorado under the Degree Authorization Act.

 North American Securities Administrators Association (NASAA)